BishozitChandraDas/Phone_number_otp_authentication_using_firebase/README.md

-* OTP is sent to the phone number and OTP is verified.
+* An OTP has been successfully sent to your phone number, and the verification process has been completed.